-9. Examples of supportive documents for service to the University may include service on departmental, College, or University committees; student advising; and/or faculty or staff mentoring.
-Examples of service to community, regional, national, or international organizations and/or schools may include service on boards, consulting work, letters from professionals, work with EC-12 faculty, organizational leadership on project development, Honors, and/or awards for mentorship.
+• Examples of supportive documents for service to the University may include service on departmental, College, or University committees; student advising; and/or faculty or staff mentoring.
+Examples of service to community, regional, national, or international organizations may include service on boards, consulting work, letters from professionals, organizational leadership on project development, Honors, and/or awards for mentorship.